heaths/go-vssetup/README.md

 * **On what platforms does this work?**

-  This crate will only compile and work on Windows.
+  This module should compile on any platform but will only return available instances on Windows if Visual Studio 2017 or newer is installed.

 * **Is this project supported by Microsoft?**

-  Though I am the developer who wrote the Setup Configuration API while working for Microsoft, this crate is unsupported by Microsoft.
+  Though I am the developer who wrote the Setup Configuration API while working for Microsoft, this module is unsupported by Microsoft.